Knowledge Base Enabled Semantic Communication: A Generative Perspective: KB-Driven Semantic Coding and Transmission

 \subsection{A Case Study}

 This subsection conducts an empirical exploration to validate the benefit of generative semantic communication.
 The default configurations are described as follows.
-Consider a point-to-point communication system, wherein a transmitter possesses a blurry image while a receiver aims at image restoration.
-For illustration, we focus on the utilization of source KB, which comprises 16,384 embedding vectors serving as semantic metalets and is shared by both the transmitter and the receiver.
-The number of selected embedding vectors is set to 1024.
-A convolutional neural net with a residual block is employed as the transmitter encoder, which draws out the residual information from the input image not captured by the selected embedding vectors and sculpts it to fit the channel condition.
-An additive white Gaussian noise channel model is simulated in conjunction with multiple levels of SNR.
-Correspondingly, the receiver decoder is instantiated as a convolutional neural net that performs decoding by merging the residual information and the selected embedding vectors.
+Consider a point-to-point communication system, wherein a transmitter possesses a blurry image with 128$\times$128 pixels while a receiver aims at image restoration.
+An additive white Gaussian noise channel model is simulated in conjunction with multiple levels of SNR\footnote{In practice, the impariments of wireless channels (e.g., channel fading and frequency offsets) can be addressed by standard channel equalization techniques.}.
+Since the task requirement and channel model are quite clear, we focus on the utilization of source KB, which comprises 1024 embedding vectors serving as semantic metalets and is shared by both the transmitter and the receiver.
+The number of selected embedding vectors is set to 512.
+A convolutional neural net with 3 self-attention blocks and 14 residual blocks is employed as the transmitter encoder, which draws out the residual information from the input image not captured by the selected embedding vectors and sculpts it to fit the channel condition.
+Correspondingly, the receiver decoder is instantiated as a convolutional neural net with 3 self-attention blocks and 14 residual blocks, which performs decoding by merging the residual information and the selected embedding vectors.
 The overall architecture is trained in an end-to-end fashion under an organic supervision of large-scale data annotations.